The Letter to the Hebrews:

 ?
 What indications are there in the book of Genesis 27:1–40 that Isaac definitely intends the blessing to go to Esau?
 You can learn more in Lesson 16 Isaac Blesses Jacob; Jacob’s Dream at Bethel in the Turning to God’s Word Catholic Bible study In the Beginning: The Book of Genesis.

 ?
-What about Isaac enables Jacob and his mother to arrange that—despite Isaac’s wishes—he actually passes the blessing to Jacob?
+What about Isaac enables Jacob and his mother to arrange for Isaac to pass the coveted blessing to Jacob—despite Isaac’s wishes that it go to Esau?

 ?
 In our world, we tend to think that it’s relatively easy for someone to “take back” their words.
-Why do you think it is that Isaac is unable to “take back” the blessing he’s given Jacob instead of Esau?
+Consider why Isaac is unable to “take back” the blessing he’s given Jacob instead of Esau.

 ?
 Have you ever “taken back” a promise that you made to someone else?